Gabelbombe/paper-cosfromscratch/README.md

 Now that we have outlined the technologies, lets roll out the big guns and start assembling the pieces to put our Container Orchestration System into action.
 As a note, all steps I will outline and scripts used here have been tested with an Ubuntu 16.04, but should also work on other linux based systems with minor tweaks and massages.

 ![Our Container Orchestration System](assets/cos-outline.png)

+### Prerequisites

+Before you can start with the rollout of the COS you need an AWS account, as well as the installation tools mentioned below.

+#### AWS Account and Credentials Profile

+Feel free to skip this account setup section if you already own or manage an AWS account.

+The COS code is written in Terraform using the AWS services provider.
+You will need an AWS account to be able to deploy this system.
+To create a new account, just have to follow the tutorial: [Create and Activate an AWS Account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/).

+Once you have an account, you will need to create AWS access keys using the AWS Web console:

+ 1. Login into your new AWS account.
+ 2. Create a new user for your account, by following this [tutorial](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html).
+ 3. Create a new access key for this user, by following this [tutorial](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey).

+Once the above steps are complete, don’t forget to actually download your keys.
+This is the only time you can do this, so if you loose your keys you have to create a new one following the same steps.